• Skip to primary navigation

 Culture

-I guarantee you 100% that once you arrive Bali, one thing that can blow your mind away is this offering.
+I guarantee you 100% that once you arrive in Bali, one thing that can blow your mind away is this offering.
 As you walk down the Balinese streets you’ll notice tiny fragrant parcels made from palm leaves everywhere.
 Normally they are placed in front of doorways and often directly on the pavement.
-The streets will smell of them, especially in the morning.
-They are gifts designed to appease the Gods and are often adorned with flowers and incense. .
-Balinese call it as …….
+The streets will smell them, especially in the morning.
+They are gifts designed to appease the Gods and are often adorned with flowers and incense… Balinese call it as …….
 So, Do not walk on the ceremonial offerings in the street.

 Monkeys

-Next, They are lovely, right ?
-But seriously cuteness and safety somehow doesn’t go together very well.We have met people that won’t set foot in the place because of the experiences they have had or the stories they have heard from others.
+Next, they are lovely, right?
+But seriously cuteness and safety somehow don’t go together very well.
+We have met people that won’t set foot in the place because of the experiences they have had or the stories they have heard from others.
 On the other side of the spectrum are the people that have visited the monkey forest and enjoyed it.
-Visiting Monkey Forest in Bali comes with the fair share of controversy.
+Visiting Monkey Forest in Bali comes with a fair share of controversy.

 Primary Sidebar